WorldWideTelescope/worldwide-telescope-docs-hub/content/_index.md

 +++
 +++

 What would you like to learn about today?
-Regardless of what topic you’re interested in, you can always reach out to [the WWT forum][forum] for guidance from the WWT community!
-And you can stay in touch by [signing up for our newsletter][newsletter].
+Regardless of the topic, you can always reach out to [the WWT forum][forum] for guidance from the WWT community!
+And you can stay in touch by
+[signing up for our newsletter][newsletter].

 [forum]: https://wwt-forum.org/